Family and Medical Leave Act (FMLA) of 1993 and DPU Medical Leave

 Reasons for FMLA Leave

 An eligible employee may take FMLA leave of up to 12 weeks per leave year (26 weeks in the case of leave to care for a seriously-ill family member who is member of the Armed Forces, National Guard or Reserves on active combat duty or on the Temporary Disability Retired List (TDRL) or who is a veteran discharged or released under conditions other than dishonorable discharge up to five years prior to the date the employee’s military caregiver leave begins and whose injury or illness occurred or was aggravated in the line of combat duty) for any of the following reasons:

 - to care for the employee’s newborn child, or to care for a child newly placed in the employee’s custody through adoption or foster care, for a period of up to one year after such birth or placement; or

 - to care for the employee’s spouse, child, or parent who has a serious health condition; or

-- to care for a spouse, same-sex domestic partner, son or daughter, parent or next of kin who is a covered military service member with a serious injury or illness, or
+- to care for a spouse, son or daughter, parent or next of kin who is a covered military service member with a serious injury or illness, or

 - for the employee’s own serious health condition, if that condition makes the employee unable to perform his or her job duties, or

-- due to a qualifying exigency arising out of the fact that your spouse, same-sex domestic partner, son, daughter, or parent is on covered active duty (limited to members deployed to a foreign country) or call-to-active-duty status, or
+- due to a qualifying exigency arising out of the fact that your spouse, son, daughter, or parent is on covered active duty (limited to members deployed to a foreign country) or call-to-active-duty status, or

 - to care for a military member’s parent (not necessarily the parent of the employee) who is incapable of self-care when the care is necessitated by the military member’s covered active duty (care may include arranging for alternative care, providing care on an immediate need basis, admitting or transferring the military member’s parent to a care facility, or attending meetings with staff at a care facility).